 Starbucks Medium Roast Ground Coffee - Organic Yukon Blend: This Starbucks coffee roast comes with some earthy tones and has an acidic touch to it.

-The types of decaffeinated coffees that are organic are the decaf Komodo dragon blend and the instant decaf Italian roast.
+The types of decaffeinated coffees served at Starbucks are the Decaf Komodo dragon blend and the Instant Decaf Italian roast.

 Starbucks instant coffee can also contain GMOs as they are a micro-ground coffee.

 You might be wondering, okay, so now I know whether Starbucks serves organic coffee, but what exactly makes a certified organic coffee?

 - 1Made from beans that are grown without the use of synthetic pesticides or herbicides

 A great way to tell whether or not you're drinking organic coffee is to either look at the packaging or the website of the product.

 The primary health benefits of drinking an organic blend are avoiding additional contents and good manufacturing practices.